 - Simple replication, where the number of replications is included as a part of the descriptor sequence in Section 3.
-This may be used to encode series of parameters a fixed number of times in all reports. (for example blocks of location information). - Delayed replication, where the number of replications must be found in the data section (Section 4).
-This may be useful for TEMP messages, where the number of levels is not known in advance(and is therefore variable).
+This may be used to encode series of parameters a fixed number of times in all reports. (for example blocks of location information) - Delayed replication, where the number of replications must be found in the data section (Section 4).
+This may be useful for TEMP messages, where the number of levels is not know in advance.